ShubhamVerma1811/x/README.md

 Manage your bookmarks seamlessly from the command line with **x**.
 This tool offers a range of commands to simplify bookmarking tasks, enhancing your workflow effortlessly.

+## Pre-requists

+You need to have [Go](https://go.dev/doc/install) and [Sqlite](https://www.sqlite.org/download.html) installed in your machine.

+## Installation

+`go install github.com/ShubhamVerma1811/x`

+Running without adding to PATH

+`$HOME/go/bin/x`

+With adding to PATH

+`echo 'export PATH=$PATH/yourhomepath/go/bin' >> ~/.zshrc # or ~/.bashrc or perferred shell.`

+From the official docs:

+> The install directory is controlled by the GOPATH and GOBIN environment variables.
+If GOBIN is set, binaries are installed to that directory.
+If GOPATH is set, binaries are installed to the bin subdirectory of the first directory in the GOPATH list.
+Otherwise, binaries are installed to the bin subdirectory of the default GOPATH ($HOME/go or %USERPROFILE%\go).

 ## Usage

 ```sh